Francesca Sciandra

 • Childhood Adversity: The Impact of Childhood Maltreatment on Mental Health, University College London

-• Too Much of Nothing: The Quiet Trauma of Neglect with Ruth Cohn MFT
+• Too Much of Nothing: The Quiet Trauma of Neglect with Ruth Cohn, MFT

 • Political Movements and Decentering Privilege with Dr Orna Guralnik, Therapy and Social Change Seminar